kotekjedi/GANs-ITMO-2022-Masters/README.md

 # Generative models
 **ITMO University, Autumn 2022, MSc course**

+Here you can find links and current deadlines.
+Note that this information may change over the course.

 Deadline | Link | Desription|
 ---------|------|-----------|
 15.10.2022 | [Generative Adversarial Networks (GANs) and Representation learning with GANs](https://github.com/kotekjedi/GANs-ITMO-2022-Masters/blob/main/Assignment%201/1_gan_dcgan.ipynb)| On implementing GAN and DCGAN